 “Overall, the project was divided into two phases”, Christian explains.
 “The first phase saw the creation underwater-themed wall art installed inside the anaesthetic room.
 The second saw the purchase of an electric ride-on toy car that tells us about the child’s journey to theatres.
 The use of the car is fully risk assessed for each patient and discussed with the whole team before use.”

 Christian continues: “The child’s journey begins in the reception area of Tower Theatres, where the electric ride-on toy car is parked up and waiting to be driven away.
 Then the parent will control the ride-on toy car, driving up to the Paediatric Waiting Area.
-We are also giving out parking tickets, driving license and stickers for the child.
+We are also giving out parking tickets, driving licence and stickers for the child.
 In addition, road signs, traffic signs and beach-themed wall art are installed within the department to complete the experience and to help distract our younger patients.”

 Colourful wall-art has also been installed in the Paediatric waiting area, where the Cornish pirate will welcome the child to the department.
 The team then assist the patient in boarding a boat for an underwater adventure, where dolphins, fishes and other sea animals are waiting inside the anaesthetic room.